 Row 3: Ch.
-1. Sl st in each of next 4 st. Sl st a bead in each of next 30 st. Sl st next 4 st. Turn.
+1, sl st in FLO in each of next 4 st, *move a bead to the right of your hook, sl st in FLO of next st. Repeat from * 30 sts, sl st next 4 st. Turn.

 The bead part isn’t as hard as it sounds.
 Push each bead tightly to the work before inserting your hook into the stitch to complete the slip stitch.
 The bead should now be on the right of your hook, while the unused beads continue to be on the left of the hook. (for right handers)

-Row 4: Ch 1.
-Sl st in each st across.
+Row 4: Ch 1, sl st in FLO in each st across.
 Leave a 7-8 inch tail and fasten off.

 For mine, I ended the braids with a knot, added a couple more beads and tied another knot to hold them in place.
 The finishing touches are completely up to you!